-Scoring the Republican Presidential Candidates The Fiscal Consequences of the GOP Candidates' Platforms
+Scoring the Republican Presidential Candidates

 On Thursday, February 23, CRFB’s US Budget Watch project will unveil its study of the budgetary impact of the campaign promises of the major Republican presidential candidates.
 RSVP for this event, which will take place at 9:30 am, to see all the analysis as well as a discussion with veteran budget experts Vic Fazio, Bill Frenzel, and Alice Rivlin.
 A second round including President Obama will come later this year.